-For those who choose to process their data at home, the data analysts will, upon request, mail you a tape (standard 1/2 inch, Exabyte or DAT)

-containing your uncalibrated data.
+For those who choose to process their data at home, the data analysts will, upon request, mail you a tape (standard 1/2 inch, Exabyte or DAT) containing your uncalibrated data in its original Modcomp format.
+The AIPS task FILLM is used to load these data to disk.
 For short observations requiring fast turnaround, the data analysts will load your data on disk in FITS format, from where you may transfer the data through ftp to your computer.
 Contact the Data Analysts to access these services.